Romy Gonzalez Player Props: White Sox vs. Blue Jays

 Romy Gonzalez At The Plate

-- Gonzalez has gotten a hit in three of 14 games this year, but he has zero multi-hit games.
+- Gonzalez has a hit in three of 15 games played this season (20.0%), but no multi-hit games.

-- He has not hit a home run in his 14 games this season.
+- In 15 games played this year, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.